Clemson-Esports/Clemson-Bot/README.md

 * Click `OAuth2` in the left sidebar
 * In the `SCOPES` section, check `bot`
 * In the `BOT PERMISSIONS` section, check `Administrator`
+  * Typically you only want to give your bot the least permissions it needs to operate, but since this is only a test server you are inviting it to, Administrator is fine.
+Do NOT add the bot to any public servers with Administrator permissions unless you know what you are doing.
 * Copy the link from the `SCOPES` section and open in a new tab/window
-* Select the test server to add the bot to (or send the link to `Zerukai#4327` if you don't have permissions)
+* Select the test server that you made in step 3, and add your bot
 * Check to see if your bot is in the serverlist
 <center><img src="https://i.imgur.com/fUKmCG2.png" width="60%"></center>